mlcommons/automotive_results_visualization_template/README.md

 ### Repository Workflow

 1. **GitHub Actions Integration**:
-   This repository is designed to be cloned via GitHub Actions in the **inference_results** repositories.
-The cloning process is handled by a **GitHub Actions** workflow, as outlined in the [publish.yml](https://github.com/mlcommons/mlperf_inference_submissions/blob/main/.github/workflows/publish.yml) file.
+   This repository is designed to be cloned via GitHub Actions in the **automotive_results** repositories.
+The cloning process is handled by a **GitHub Actions** workflow, as outlined in the [publish.yml](https://github.com/mlcommons/mlperf_automotve_submissions/blob/main/.github/workflows/publish.yml) file.

 2. **Dynamic Content Generation**:
    - The **Compare** pages is rendered entirely via JavaScript.